-- Adopt the evidence-based practice of engaging youth in paid work before exiting school. - Build capacity at state/regional levels by expanding evidence-based and promising practices, such as: - Project SEARCH (youth) - Individual Placements and Supports (IPS) Employment program (for adults with serious mental illness) - Provide training, technical assistance, public information and outreach regarding competitive integrated employment to individuals and families, providers, educators, vocational rehabilitation services, staff, county and tribal case managers, and other stakeholders. - Increase awareness of and education about ways that Assistive Technology products, services and resources can support competitive integrated employment outcomes.
-This includes working with the Diversity and Inclusion Council 36 as they address disparities for people with disabilities.
+- Adopt the evidence-based practice of engaging youth in paid work before exiting school. - Build capacity at state/regional levels by expanding evidence-based and promising practices, such as: - Project SEARCH (youth) - o Individual Placements and Supports (IPS) Employment program (for adults with serious mental illness) - Provide training, technical assistance, public information and outreach regarding competitive integrated employment to individuals and families, providers, educators, vocational rehabilitation services, staff, county and tribal case managers, and other stakeholders. - Increase awareness of and education about ways that Assistive Technology products, services and resources can support competitive integrated employment outcomes.
+This includes working with the Diversity and Inclusion Council 32 as they address disparities for people with disabilities. - Increase employment opportunities for certified peer specialists by mental health service providers.